 Once students know their assigned advisor they should schedule their first appointment within the first month of classes.
 Current LTSC students schedule an appointment online.
-Any LTSC student that is not assigned to an advisor may use the published walk-in hours.
+Any LTSC student that is not assigned to an advisor may use the published drop-in hours.

 - Students that arrive late (more than 9 minutes) for an appointment will be asked to reschedule.

 - Students should not wait until last minute to schedule their required appointments.
 After the mid-point of the semester advisors' calendars fill-up so students that procrastinate may need to wait a week or more to see their advisor.

 Individual appointments are opportunities for students to meet with their assigned advisors for 30 minutes to receive advising assistance.
 Advising appointments must be made in advance and can only be with the student's assigned advisor.
 Drop-in advising are for students that are not assigned to a specific advisor.
 Students that are eligible for drop-in hours may obtain 15 minute, same day appointments with LTSC advisors on a first-come first-served basis.
 Drop-in hours are published on the office's calendar.